Recall: The Knowledge Game

 - Science and technology

-questions that can be answered by studying the information in the encyclopedia.
+study questions that can be answered by studying the information in

-civilization.
 Create a sign-up sheet for each book.
-Explain to students that
+Explain to students that everyone

-that if students study in pairs, they can quiz each other, using the questions
+Suggest that if students study in pairs, they can quiz each other, using

-student volunteer from each research team.
-This group draws up the plans for
+one student volunteer from each research team.
+This group draws up the

 - Physical set-up